pokt-network/poktroll/docusaurus/docs/protocol/upgrades/protocol_upgrades.md

 **Planned upgrades** are those that our team has been developing for some time and have been announced in advance.
 These typically include new features, improvements to existing functionalities, or optimizations.

 **Unplanned upgrades** may occur at any time without prior notice.
-These are often necessary due to unforeseen circumstances such as bugs, security issues, or network congestion when no other mitigation is possible.
+These are often necessary due to unforeseen circumstances such as bugs, security issues, chain halts, or network congestion when no other mitigation is possible.
 Such upgrades may require manual intervention from users and/or validators, potentially resulting in a hard fork.

 ### Breaking vs. Non-breaking Upgrades